-There’s a lot of information out there to assist high school students as they consider, formulate and pursue their ideal career.
+There’s a lot of information out there to assist high school students as they consider, formulate and pursue their dream career.
 And you want to ensure that your child gets the best information as they make decisions about the shape they would like their professional life to take.

 We’ve compiled a list of four government sites that can help your child find their career direction.

 This is a great site is your child isn’t sure yet where they want to take their career.